 A Word About Today: Data vs. Paper

 You cannot advocate effectively on this issue without fully understanding 1) how birth certificates were created in the past; and 2) how birth certificates are created today.
 In the past—say for my own original birth certificate from the 1960s—there was an actual piece of paper recording the information that my birthmother or “informant” gave to the hospital.
 The hospital then added more handwritten or typed information and forwarded that piece of paper to the department of health for filing, like actual filing in a file cabinet.
 That piece of paper should still exist, either as a microfiche copy, a digital image, or as an actual piece of paper filed away somewhere in the District of Columbia.
 When I request my original birth certificate (assuming the D.C. department of health is ordered to provide it, which is another story), it should be an exact copy of that initial paper document.
-It should still exist as it existed in 1965: an original birth certificate with accurate details of my birth, or at least accurate to the extent that information on the certificate was or was not originally reported truthfully.
+It should still exist as it existed in 1965: an original birth certificate with accurate details of my birth, or at least accurate to the extent that information on the certificate was (or was not) originally reported truthfully.

 Today, however, there is no “piece of paper” that people record the details of a birth and file away in a drawer or photograph for digital storage.
 Rather, everything about a birth today is entered as data— bits and bytes that are typed or selected from an online form and then transmitted electronically to the state or local department of health, who then holds that data in a computer program for use when anyone requests an official document associated with that particular birth.
 When a birth certificate is later requested—generally for most vital records after 2003—that data is retrieved and printed on security paper, and the vital records department certifies that the data appearing on the form is true and accurate and represents the data (not the piece of paper) that exists in the records of the department.
 There is no “copy” of an original document produced, like my 1965 original birth certificate.
 It is only printed dots of data, taken from a computer system.
 Think of it this way: kids today are data.
-Adult adopted people are paper.
+Older adult adopted people are paper.

-Understanding this distinction makes all the difference in advocating for the release of original birth certificates for adopted people, particularly if you are talking about an adult adopted person or an adoptee who still a minor.
-Minors today, for intane, will get whatever “data” the department of health deems “certifiable,” whether it is time of birth, weight, or a parent’s place of birth.
+Understanding this distinction makes all the difference in advocating for the release of original birth certificates for adopted people, particularly if you are talking about an adult adopted person or an adoptee who is still a minor.
+Minors today, for intance, will get whatever “data” the department of health deems “certifiable,” whether it is time of birth, weight, or a parent’s place of birth.
 And what is certifiable has changed over time (states have generally become stingy and have significantly pared down what is now “certifiable”) and even changes from product to product.

 Certificates as Products